AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

 * Also called Application or Program or ...
 * Collection of :dfn:`library units`

-   - Which are a collection of packages, subprograms, objects
+   - Which are a collection of packages or subprograms

 ----------------------
 Library Units Review